 - i) On November 29, 2018, the Company completed a private placement of \$250,000 for the issuance of 2,500,000 units at \$0.10 per unit.
 Each unit contains one common share and one share purchase warrant for one common share at \$0.15 expiring in 24 months.
 A portion of the proceeds from the unit private placement has been allocated to reserves for the warrants in the private placement units based on the market price of the share used for the issuance.
 Share issue costs of \$5,377 were incurred. - ii) On December 17, 2018, the Company completed a non-brokered private placement of \$350,000 through the issuance of 2,916,667 units of flow-through shares at a price of \$0.12 per unit.
 Each flow-through unit consists of one common share and one half of one non-transferable non-flow through common share purchase warrants.

-Each non-flow through warrant entitles the holder to purchase one common share at an exercise price of \$0.17 per a period of 24 months from the closing date.
+Each non-flow through warrant entitles the holder to purchase one common share at an exercise price of \$0.17 for a period of 24 months from the closing date.

 Finder's fees totalling \$16,500 in cash were paid and 137,500 common share purchase warrants were issued.
 Each Finder's warrant is non-transferable and exercisable for one common share at \$0.17 for a period of 24 months from the closing date.
-A portion of the proceeds from the flow-through unit private placement has been allocated to reserves for the one-half warrants in the flow-through private placement units based on the market price of the Company's share used for the issuance.
-Additional share issue costs for legal and filing fees of \$10,055 were incurred.
+The Finder's warrants issued had a fair value of \$6,105.
+Additional share issue costs for legal and filing fees of \$12,630 were incurred.